m-usaid/m-usaid.github.io/_pages/about.md

   - /about.html
 ---

-I am an undergraduate at [Habib University](https://habib.edu.pk/), Karachi - where I'm majoring in computer science and minoring in mathematics and South Asian music.
+I am an undergraduate at [Habib University](https://habib.edu.pk/), Karachi - where I'm majoring in Computer Science and minoring in Mathematics and South Asian Music.
 I am currently a senior and I'm aiming to apply to graduate school at the end of this year.

+My academic interests are diverse and I believe that an interdisciplinary approach to both education and the real world is imperative if we are to solve the multitude of crises that we face today.